Dedicated Domestic Violence Lawyers in South Carolina Strom Law Firm

 On June 4, 2015, the Governor signed into law the Domestic Violence Reform Act, which nullified the old criminal domestic violence laws which had been in effect in the state of South Carolina for years.
 However, the passing of the new reform act has caused heated debates regarding the definition of household members and equality in SC’s.
 Representing Strom Law Firm, domestic violence lawyers Bakari Sellers and Alexandra Benevento, argued before the SC Supreme Court in March of 2016.
 The new domestic violence law provides no remedy for domestic violence victims in an unmarried same-sex relationship.
 The Supreme Court is expected to release a decision in the upcoming months.

-The Domestic Violence Lawyers at The Strom Law Firm, LLC have experience and the resources you need to challenge your domestic violence charge.
+At Strom Law Firm, our domestic violence lawyers are dedicated to providing you with the legal tools and support needed to break free from abuse and start anew.
+Let us help you navigate this difficult time with the dignity and security you deserve.
+The Domestic Violence Lawyers at The Strom Law Firm, LLC have the experience and the resources you need to challenge your domestic violence charge.
 We provide aggressive representation and will provide you with a well-planned defense.
 Contact us today for your free consultation.
 We offer flexible payment options and accept Visa and Mastercard.
 We also handle domestic violence charges in Georgia.